 A native of beautiful Baker City, Oregon, Stacia obtained her law degree from the University of California, Hastings College of the Law, in San Francisco in 2005 and her Bachelor of Arts in Communication, magna cum laude, from the University of Southern California in Los Angeles in 2002.

 When she is not assisting clients, Stacia spends time with family and friends, attends live music shows, cheers on the USC Trojans, and plays golf and tennis.
-Stacia serves as Secretary for GSIP, the local chapter of the International Association of Insurance Professionals.
-She is active in her community; currently, she enjoys tutoring students at the Job Training & Education Center at Seattle Goodwill’s Shoreline location.
+Stacia is an enthusiastic member of Women Business Owners, Seattle and Puget Sound Region, and serves as Secretary for GSIP, the local chapter of the International Association of Insurance Professionals.
+She is active in her community; currently, she enjoys tutoring students at the Job Training & Education Center at Seattle Goodwill’s Shoreline location and volunteering at Greenwood Senior Center in the tech mentoring and gardening programs.

 Representative Trial Court Cases